morgengc/pycv/README.md

 ```

 ## Activate & Deactivate
-Run it for activate, run it once for deactivate.
+Run it for activate, run it once more for deactivate.
 ```
 source env.sh
 ```